 Data on cancer cases and background population should be georeferenced to the same geographical level.
-In WASABY, participating cancer registries (CR) provided female breast cancer cases for 10 most recent calendar years, with age at diagnosis up to 49, for the smallest available geographical units.
-Furthermore, all of the CRs provided background population data for the same calendar years and same geographical units.
-Geographical information on residency was added to the cancer patients' data within each registry.
-For this reason, the available level of geographical units vary considerably.
+Geographical information on residence has to be added to the cancer patients' data by the registry.
+For this reason, the available level of geographical units can vary considerably.
 Considering this, the participating CRs are classified according to availability of geocoded data:

-- Case A: cancer cases with information on residence address but not geocoded. - Investigation is needed to determine whether it is possible to allocate the desired geographical units of the residence address to each cancer case. - The dataset becomes case B if allocation is possible. - Case B: Cases with geocoded residence address but not linked to desired sub-area. - Geocoded residence addresses will be allocated the desired geographical units for each cancer case. - Analyses and mapping for aggregated data will be performed. - Case C: Cases with geocoded and linked residence address to desired sub-area. - Point-based addresses will be allocated to desired geographical units. - Analyses and mapping for aggregated data will be performed as in case B.

-• Analyses for point data will be performed but only if background population is also available at point level (or coordinates of reasonable approximation).
+- Case A: cancer cases with information on residence address but not geocoded at x and y level. - Investigation is needed to determine whether it is possible to allocate the desired geographical units of the residence address to each cancer case. - The dataset becomes case B if allocation is possible. - Case B: Cases with geocoded residence address but not linked to desired sub-area. - Geocoded residence addresses will be allocated to the desired geographical units for each cancer case. - Analyses and mapping for aggregated data will be performed. - Case C: Cases with geocoded and linked residence address to desired sub-area. - Point-based addresses will be allocated to desired geographical units. - Analyses and mapping for aggregated data will be performed as in case B. - Analyses for point data will be performed but only if background population is also available at point level (or coordinates of reasonable approximation).